reactive-python/reactpy-django/docs/src/features/decorators.md

 You can limit access to a component to users with a specific `auth_attribute` by using this decorator (with or without parentheses).

-By default, this decorator checks if the user is logged in, and his/her account has not been deactivated.
+By default, this decorator checks if the user is logged in and not deactivated (`is_active`).

 This decorator is commonly used to selectively render a component only if a user [`is_staff`](https://docs.djangoproject.com/en/dev/ref/contrib/auth/#django.contrib.auth.models.User.is_staff) or [`is_superuser`](https://docs.djangoproject.com/en/dev/ref/contrib/auth/#django.contrib.auth.models.User.is_superuser).